mod-audio/mod-host/README.md

         e.g.: bypass 0 1
         bypass_value = 1 bypass the effect and bypass_value = 0 process the effect

+    xruns_get
+        returns the number of xruns and the maximum delay reported since startup or last xruns_get, response is of the format: resp 0 <number of xruns> <max delay>

     load <filename>
         e.g.: load my_preset